scalar-labs/helm-charts/docs/getting-started-scalardl-auditor.md

            * You can see the Scalar DB version of Scalar DL from the [build.gradle](https://github.com/scalar-labs/scalar/blob/master/build.gradle) file (see the value of `scalarDbVersion`).
            * Also, you can see the Scalar DB-supported Cassandra versions (tag) in [this document](https://github.com/scalar-labs/scalardb/blob/master/docs/scalardb-supported-databases.md).

-1. Check the status of the Cassandra container.
+1. Check if the Cassandra container is running.
    ```console
    $ docker ps -f name=cassandra-auditor
    CONTAINER ID   IMAGE            COMMAND                  CREATED          STATUS          PORTS                                         NAMES